ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 <br/ >
 ## Share Spaces and Notebooks
-After creating new space, you can invite collaborators into space.
-You can share notebooks as well.
+After creating new space, you can share a space or a notebook to others.
-Normally space members should be able to access all notebooks that belongs to space, except for the case that notebook is shared to specific user or team.
+Members of a space are able to access all notebooks that belongs to the space.
+Notebooks can also be shared directly to a user or a team.

 <img src="../../img/sharing_overlay.png" class="image-box big-img" />
 <br />